Electronic Gambling Lab

 The Electronic Gambling Lab is responsible for testing gambling equipment for compliance before it is installed in the Tribal casinos and licensed Card Rooms of Washington.

-To ensure that the WSGC lab is safe for all WSGC staff and licensees, the following safety measures and guidelines will be in place for anyone that wishes to access the building:
+To ensure that the WSGC lab is safe for all WSGC staff and licensees, the following safety measures and guidelines will remain in place for anyone that wishes to access the building:

-There will be a limit of no more than two different licensees in the lab at a time.
-Each licensee will be limited to 2 or 3 representatives at once.
+- There will be a limit of no more than two different licensees in the lab at a time.
+Each licensee will be limited to 2 representatives at once.

 Roles and Responsibilities